 once the transfer has completely cooled, carefully peel off the backer paper.

 These crazy pictures are from the Sapinus Pro Stand Up Paddling surf competition in Tahiti.
 My hometown surf shop posted some shots on their facebook page yesterday, and they were just too gnarley to ignore. :)

 Found at the modern online shop Horne, and then spotted on Oh Joy!, this might be the perfect summer pitcher.
 It holds 32 ounces, it's made of bone china and completely handpainted.

 I received some emails asking me where I bought the skirt that I wore to the baby shower.
 I loved that outfit, so thank you for asking!
 I bought both the tomato red pleated mini skirt and the confetti printed blouse at Zara.
 I love Zara.

-high street market shop co-owner, interior designer, wife to Dave, and "mommy" to William and June. living in philadelphia, born and raised in california. renovating a historic home and trying to enjoy all the beautiful things in life.
+High Street Market shop co-founder, interior designer, wife to Dave, and mommy to William and June.
+Living in Philadelphia, born and raised in California.
+Renovating a historic home and trying to enjoy all the beautiful things in life.